wdi-sg/project-1/README.md

 Step-by-Step Process

 * Create cover page that will disappear upon clicking start button
-* Generate fishes at intervals [Stop generating fishes after the 30th fish]
+* Generate fishes at intervals [Stop generating fishes after the 25th fish]
-* Fishes must be of different sizes, different initial position, and move randomly
+* Fishes must be of different sizes, different initial position, and move randomly [Flipping either left or right]
-* Create main fish that follows mouse [And rotate too]
+* Create main fish that follows mouse [And flips left or right]
 * Detect collision of main fish with blue fishes
 * Increase/Decrease size of main fish when colliding, and make other fish disappear
 * Win if bigger than 100x100px, because the biggest blue fish is 110x110px